adobe/spectrum-web-components/packages/coachmark/README.md

 ## Description

-Coachmark is the way to show temporary messages that educate users through new or unfamiliar product experiences.
-They can be chained into a sequence to form a tour..
+`sp-coachmark` are temporary messages that educate users through new or unfamiliar product experiences.
+They can be chained into a sequence to form a tour.

 ### Usage